Near Delhi in Delaware County, New York — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Bridges & Viaducts • Roads & Vehicles.
 In addition, it is included in the Covered Bridges series list.
 A significant historical year for this entry is 1999.

 Location.
 42° 17.882′ N, 74° 52.751′ W. Marker is near Delhi, New York, in Delaware County.
-Marker is on Fitches Bridge Road near Delhi South Kortright Road, on the right when traveling south.
+It is on Fitches Bridge Road near Delhi South Kortright Road, on the right when traveling south.
 The marker is at the south end of the bridge.
 The name on the marker is spelled "Fitch's", yet the name on the road signs is spelled "Fitches".
 Touch for map.
 Marker is in this post office area: Delhi NY 13753, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Fitches Crossing Covered Bridge (a few steps from this marker); Christian Church at Fitch's Bridge (about 400 feet away, measured in a direct line); Frisbee House (approx. 0.6 miles away); The Anti-Rent Wars (approx. one mile away); The 144th Regiment (approx. 2.4 miles away); Delaware County Civil War Memorial (approx. 2.4 miles away); Charles Evans Hughes (approx. 2.4 miles away); St James Church (approx. 4.3 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: Fitches Crossing Covered Bridge (a few steps from this marker); Christian Church at Fitch's Bridge (about 400 feet away, measured in a direct line); Frisbee House (approx. 0.6 miles away); The Anti-Rent Wars (approx. one mile away); The 144th Regiment (approx. 2.4 miles away); Delaware County Civil War Memorial (approx. 2.4 miles away); Charles Evans Hughes (approx. 2.4 miles away); St James Church (approx. 4.3 miles away).
 Touch for a list and map of all markers in Delhi.

 Also see . . .